Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-• Create an image of your Current Instance; you can do this by right-clicking on your Instance and then selecting “Image” -> “Create Image” (Creates an AMI of the Instance)
+• Create an image of the current instance by selecting “Image” -> “Create Image” to generate an AMI.

-• Now create a new EC2 Instance with upgraded configuration and use above created image
+• Launch a new EC2 instance with the upgraded configuration using the created image.

-• Deasccociate Public IP Address from the old server and associate it with the new EC2 Server
+• Disassociate the public IP address from the old instance and associate it with the new instance.

 Ans:

-• Select the AMI and an instance type from the Amazon Machine Image page.
+• Choose the AMI and instance type on the Amazon Machine Image page.

-• Adjust the settings on the Instance Details pages.
+• Adjust settings on the Instance Details pages.

 • On the Add Storage page, uncheck the “Delete on Termination” option.